 Why a CTO at an insurance firm is key to driving innovation

-April 6, 2022 | Alex Curtis
+May 8, 2025 | Alex Curtis

-Prior to 2020, the substantial payouts and falling revenues triggered by the coronavirus pandemic would have been impossible to forecast.
+Prior to 2020, the substantial payouts and falling revenues triggered by the COVID-19 pandemic would have been impossible to forecast.
 And in the wake of this financial fallout, one area that has grown exponentially is technology.

+Fast forward to 2025’s digital-first frontier, we could now consider every company to be a technology company.
 Therefore, the general expectation is that insurers in leading markets will continue to increase their spend in technology, battling against rival firms to provide the most innovative, accessible service.

 The impact of new technology on insurance firms